 Can I use the Windows key to bring up the Start Menu?

 Yes, that's another option available: you can choose the Windows key to either activate the StartFinity Menu, or to switch to the Start Screen (as it does by default).
 The choice is yours!

 I don't like the blue color, can I get a different button?

 Yes: right-click on the Start button and choose the color of the button that better matches your preferences:

 Can I use StartFinity to replace the start menu on my Windows 7, Vista, or XP computer?

-No, sorry, StartFinity is for Windows 8 only.
-(It can also be used with a Windows Server 2012 in the GUI mode.)
+No, sorry, StartFinity is for Windows 11, 10, 8, or 8.1 only.
+(It can also be used with a Windows Server in the GUI mode.)
 It cannot be installed on any earlier version of Windows.

-If your tablet supports the desktop mode, then yes, you should be able to install and use StartFinity.
-If, however, you tablet does not support the desktop mode, then no, StartFinity won't help, sorry.
+If your tablet runs Windows 11, 10, 8, or 8.1, and supports the desktop mode, then yes, you should be able to install and use StartFinity, just like on any other Windows desktop or a laptop.
+If, however, your tablet does not support the desktop mode, then no, StartFinity won't help, sorry.

 Can I see the End User License Agreement for this software, please?

 OK, how do I get this software on my Windows 11, 10, 8, or 8.1 computer?